-Year Key milestones 1997 Foundation of the Company (formerly Biotech Tools) 1997 - 2007 The Company's main activity is to furnish diagnostics to biotech companies, and to start a drug discovery phase, with a very limited level of funding (mean yearly total budget of EUR 420,000) 2007 New strategy supported by new Shareholders: creation of the ASIT TM platform and filing of a number of key patents 2010 BTT-gpASIT004 Phase I study: Demonstration of safety and immunogenicity of subcutaneous injection of gp-ASIT+TM 2013 BTT-gpASIT006 Phase IIa study: First data on long-term effect of subcutaneous injections gp-ASIT+TM on immune system 2014 a BTT-gpASIT007 Phase IIa study: Proof of concept of clinical effect of subcutaneous injections of gp-ASIT+ TM □ BTT-gpASIT008 Phase IIb study: Determination of the optimal dose/regimen of gp-ASIT+ TM to be used in phase III $^{\circ}$ Further development of the pipe-line with the initiation of the development of the second product candidate - hdm-ASIT+TM 2015 $^{\circ}$ Successful production of 3 consecutive compliance batches of gp-ASIT+ $^{TM}$ drug substance BTT-gpASIT009 Phase III study: Approved by the Regulatory Authorities of six Eupean countries (France, Spain, Italy, Germany Belgium and Czech Republic). □ Furher preclinical development of the second product candidate-hdm-ASIT+TM 2016 a Launch of BTT-gpASIT009 Phase III study o Completion of the initial public offering on 10 May on Euronext Brussels and Euronext Paris.
-The final offer price was set at EUR 7 per share giving a Company market capitalization of approximately EUR 93.1 million. • Further to the completion of the Offering, conversion of bonds issued in August 5 2015 for a total amount of EUR 4,130,000 divided into 902 shares a Appointment of Dr Vincent Bille as Vice President of Manufacturing & Controls □ gp-ASIT+ TM manufacturing supply chain secured o Appointment of Dr. Mohamed Shamji an internationally recognized expert on allergy immunotherapy, as Scientific Advisor for the discovery of new drug candidates and for pre-clinical activities.
-Dr Mohamed Shamji has established the Immunomodulation and Tolerance Group within Allergy and Clinical Immunology Department at Imperial College of London lead by Professor Stephen Durham
+Year Key milestones 1997 Foundation of the Company (formerly Biotech Tools) 1997 - 2007 The Company's main activity is to furnish diagnostics to biotech companies, and to start a drug discovery phase, with a very limited level of funding (mean yearly total budget of EUR 420,000) 2007 New strategy supported by new Shareholders: creation of the ASIT TM platform and filing of a number of key patents 2010 BTT-gpASIT004 Phase I study: Demonstration of safety and immunogenicity of subcutaneous injection of gp-ASIT+TM 2013 BTT-gpASIT006 Phase IIa study: First data on long-term effect of subcutaneous injections gp-ASIT+TM on immune system 2014 ^a BTT-gpASIT007 Phase IIa study: Proof of concept of clinical effect of subcutaneous injections of gp-ASIT+TM □ BTT-gpASIT008 Phase IIb study: Determination of the optimal dose/regimen of gp-ASIT+ TM to be used in phase III $^{\circ}$ Further development of the pipe-line with the initiation of the development of the second product candidate - hdm-ASIT+ TM 2015 Successful production of 3 consecutive compliance batches of gp-ASIT+TM drug substance

-- BTT-gpASIT009 Phase III study: 512 attended the last visit planned in the study protocol, giving a global retention rate of 93% between enrolment and last visit. - BTT-hdmASIT001 Phase IIa clinical study: approved and launched in Germany in September 2016 - □ gp-ASIT+TM US clinical development: the Company received constructive recommendations from the FDA for the preparation of a first clinical trial - o Conclusion of a strategic partnership with SynteractHCR, an US CRO specialized in running clinical trials in the field of respiratory disorders - Appointment of 2 US allergy experts, Dr. Linda Cox and Dr. Peter Creticos, to the opinion leaders Committee for the US development - rag-ASIT+TM: further preclinical development of the product candidate for ragweed rhinitis ongoing - a rag-ASIT+TM: successful GMP manufacturing of the first clinical batch of drug substance and drug product

-- a EUR 6 million recoverable cash advance received from the Walloon Region relating to food allergy research program - a Results of the BTT-hdmASIT001 Phase IIa clinical study - Results of the BTT-gpASIT009 Phase III study
+- ^a BTT-gpASIT009 Phase III study: Approved by the Regulatory Authorities of six Eupean countries (France, Spain, Italy, Germany Belgium and Czech Republic). - □ Furher preclinical development of the second product candidate-hdm-ASIT+TM - Launch of BTT-gpASIT009 Phase III study - Completion of the initial public offering on 10 May on Euronext Brussels and Euronext Paris.
+The final offer price was set at EUR 7 per share giving a Company market capitalization of approximately EUR 93.1 million. - Appointment of Dr. Mohamed Shamji an internationally recognized expert on allergy immunotherapy, as Scientific Advisor for the discovery of new drug candidates and for pre-clinical activities.
+Dr Mohamed Shamji has established the Immunomodulation and Tolerance Group within Allergy and Clinical Immunology Department at Imperial College of London lead by Professor Stephen Durham - ^a BTT-gpASIT009 Phase III study: 512 attended the last visit planned in the study protocol, giving a global retention rate of 93% between enrolment and last visit. - BTT-hdmASIT001 Phase IIa clinical study: approved and launched in Germany in September 2016 - ^a rag-ASIT+TM: further preclinical development of the product candidate for ragweed rhinitis ongoing - ^a EUR 6 million recoverable cash advance received from the Walloon Region relating to food allergy research program - 2017.....
+Results of the BTT-hdmASIT001 Phase IIa clinical study - Results of the BTT-gpASIT009 Phase III study - ^a EUR 14,047,950 share capital increase (effectively subscribed in Q1 2018)